powerapi-ng/powerapi-ng.github.io/pages/sensor/hwpc.md

 ### Specify Performance Counter to monitor

-Specify the event you want to monitor with the `-e EVENT_NAME` parameter.
+Specify the events you want to monitor with the `-e EVENT_NAME` parameter.
 You have to specify an event group for each group of events you want to monitor with the `-c EVENT_GROUP_NAME` parameter.
 The `-c` parameter must be placed before the events that are part of it.

 Usage example : `hwpc-sensor ... -c GROUP1 -e GROUP1_EVENT1 -e GROUP1_EVENT2 -c
-GROUP2 GROUP2_EVENT1 ...`
+GROUP2 -e GROUP2_EVENT1 ...`

 ### Specify Power consumption monitoring